 Paycor Issues Statement Related to Silicon Valley Bank

-/EIN News/ -- CINCINNATI, March 10, 2023 (GLOBE NEWSWIRE) -- Paycor HCM, Inc. (Nasdaq: PYCR) (“Paycor”), a leading provider of human capital management (HCM) software, today announced that it does not hold cash deposits or securities, including customers’ funds, at Silicon Valley Bank.
+CINCINNATI, March 10, 2023 (GLOBE NEWSWIRE) -- Paycor HCM, Inc. PYCR ("Paycor"), a leading provider of human capital management (HCM) software, today announced that it does not hold cash deposits or securities, including customers' funds, at Silicon Valley Bank.

 About Paycor